raspberrypilearning/getting-started-with-picamera/en/step_6.md

     camera.stop_preview()
     ```

-    It's important to sleep for at least 2 seconds before capturing, to give the sensor time to set its light levels.
+    **Note -** It's important to sleep for at least 2 seconds before capturing, to give the sensor time to set its light levels.

 - Run the code and you'll see the camera preview open for 5 seconds before capturing a still picture.
 You'll see the preview adjust to a different resolution momentarily as the picture is taken.